vaibhavgupta2499/Intern-Work/int-py-2/readme.md

-## Content Curator Internship - DevIncept - Python
+## Variables & Data types - Python
 ### This folder contains a markdown file that explains variables and datatypes in Python.
 ### int-py-2 group comprises of three people.
 #### Jevisha Sweety Fernandes, handling video editing part.